Luzkan/smells/content/smells/temporary-field.md

 ## Temporary Field

 Temporary Field is a variable that is created where it is not really needed.
-It refers to variables which are only used in some situations [[1](#sources)]and/or are used only in certain areas of a program.
-This can be confusing when the purpose of using the variable cannot be explained or it cannot be found outside of its scope. [[2](#sources)] It might be misplaced on a Class level when the functionality it provides is specific only to a particular method [[2](#sources)].
+It refers to variables which are only used in some situations [[1](#sources)] and/or certain areas of a program.
+This can be confusing when the purpose of using the variable cannot be explained or cannot be found outside of its scope [[2](#sources)].
+It might be misplaced at the class level when the functionality it provides is specific only to a particular method [[2](#sources)].
 One should expect an object to need all of its fields.

 ### Problems